The Application for the Fulbright Scholar Program (Post-Doctoral) in the United States (NON-DEGREE)

 Preference is given to candidates without recent experience in the United States.
 Recipients of Fulbright Scholarships within the past five years will not be considered.

-United States citizens and persons holding U.S. Green Card are not eligible to apply for Fulbright grants to the United States.
+Persons holding permanent residence in the United States are not eligible to apply for Fulbright grants to the United States.
+Persons who are citizens of both North Macedonia and the United States are also ineligible.
 Employees of the U.S. Embassy and their immediate family members are ineligible.
 Fulbright grantees enter the United States on an exchange visitor (J-1) visa under a Department of State program, which requires them to return to their home country for a minimum of two years at the end of the grant period.